Photo: Me in 1966.

 Zillions of naked potatoes, like brown, spotted monsters raced toward us faster and faster.
 Visions of Lucille Ball at the candy factory loomed in my mind as I watched the three she-buffalos whittling away like beavers in a tree-felling contest.
 Stuff flew everywhere!
 Up my nose, in my face and hair, and down my shirt.
 The floor was slick with potato rot.
 AAAARRRRGGGHHH!!!!

-After a day that seemed like a century, I dragged myself home in a trance-like stupor, smelling of rotten potatoes and so tired I knew my eyes were about to bleed.
+After a day that seemed like a century, I dragged myself home in a trance-like stupor, smelling of rotten potatoes and so tired it felt like my eyes were about to bleed.

 I said nothing to anyone at home and headed straight for the bathroom.
 After hurling chunks of puke into the toilet, I filled the bathtub with hot, steamy water, and poured in a whole box of lavender-scented bubble stuff.
 I scrubbed and soaked for an hour.
 Did that remove the stink of potatoes?
 NO!
 I still smelled like the bottom of a garbage heap.

 The next morning, I dreaded getting up.
 It was time to confront mother-in-law.
-“Evelyn, I’m know I’m not cut out to be a potato peeler.
-I can do better than a job from the depths of Hell.
+I dressed and found her hunched over her morning cup of Yuban.
+“Evelyn, I’m not cut out to be a potato peeler.
+I can do better than being chained to a job from the depths of Hell.
 I’m not going back!”